rnbguy/archlinux-yay-docker/README.md

 # `archlinux:base-devel` with yay

-Automated build is configured linked to offical `archlinux:base-devel` updates.
+A Github workflow will push a fresh build to Docker Hub daily.
 So this image is never outdated.

 ## Docker pull command